Last Updated on November 30, 2023 by Rachel Thomson

 Of the remaining traditions, the most famous has to be Guising.
 The meaning of which suddenly becomes clear when you know that the origins of guising lie in dressing up children (and adults) to disguise them from the returning dead who might seek to exact revenge on anyone who had wronged them in their life.

-Disguised the children could wander among the spirits of the dead visiting the feasting houses on Halloween, where they would receive an offering of nuts or fruit to ward off evil.
+Disguised children could wander among the spirits of the dead visiting the feasting houses on Halloween, where they would receive an offering of nuts or fruit to ward off evil.
 Now, Halloween guising is still a common practice, although fruit and nuts would be less popular amongst the youth of today.
 Guising in Scotland consists of kids dressing up and singing to willing doors in exchange for sweets and money.

 Trick or Treating – Across the Atlantic and Back